Danville National Cemetery

 Danville National Cemetery, Military cemetery in Danville, Illinois, United States.

-Congress established the cemetery in 1898 following the authorization of the National Home for Disabled Volunteer Soldiers, with formal plotting completed in 1901.
+Congress established the cemetery in 1898 following authorization of the National Home for Disabled Volunteer Soldiers, with its official surveying completed in 1901.
+This founding during the post-Civil War era reflected the nation's commitment to honoring and caring for those who served.

 Location: Vermilion County